All Episodes

 You bet.

-Plans dating back a decade to encourage recycling of the bags have largely failed, with shoppers returning just one percent of the bags.
+Plans dating back a decade to encourage recycling of the bags have largely failed with shoppers returning just 1% of the bags.

-They go on to say 450,000 gallons of oil a year are wait there will be saved because they claim that the uh petroleum industry manufactures these bags, it's a petroleum product.
+They go on to say 450,000 gallons of oil a year will be saved because they claim that the petroleum industry manufactures these bags.

 I don't know if that's still true anymore, but I know it once was.

-But I just remember, you remember when uh you used to go to grocery store in the good old days to get a good paper bag, solid paper bag, bunch of paper bags.
+But I just remember, you remember when you used to go to grocery store, in the good old days, get a good paper bag, solid paper bag, bunch of paper bags.

 When I used to go to the store, that's what they used.

-When you go in there and you put them out in the trunk of the car backseat or whatever, uh, and you drive off and everything's hunky-dory and fine.
+When you go in there and you put them out in the trunk of the car, backseat, or whatever, and you drive off and everything's hunky-dory and fine.

 And you can reuse the bags for whatever at home if you need to.